-HOT Key Power On
+Hot Key Power on

-This item allows you to set the hot key to power on system.
-The Choices: Ctrl-F1 (default), Ctrl-F2, Ctrl-F3, Ctrl-F4, Ctrl-F5, Ctrl-F6, Ctrl-F7, Ctrl-F8, Ctrl-F9, Ctrl-F10, Ctrl-F11, Ctrl-F12.
+This option allows you to choose a hot key to power on.
+The Choices: Ctrl-F1 (default), Ctrl-F2, Ctrl-F3, Ctrl-F4, Ctrl-F5, Ctrl-F6, Ctrl-F7, Ctrl-F8

 Onboard FDC Controller

 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you wish to use it.
 If install and FDC or the system has no floppy drive, select Disabled in this field.